Create Your Own Offer That Converts! Click Here! >>

 Now, take everything you know about advertising - and flip it.

-When you're a 'publisher,' you're offering space on your website or your blog that advertisers can put their ads on!
-That means, there will be ads showing up in your sidebars and below your blog posts about other people's products.
+When you're a 'publisher,' you're offering space on your website or blog that advertisers can use!
+That means ads will be in your sidebars and below your blog posts about other people's products.
 Some of them might be affiliate products.
 Some of them might be retargeted ads.
-Others, might be ads for digital products or physical products.
+Others might be ads for digital products or physical products.

 We don't care what's being advertised...